 - Has a loved one’s Power of Attorney or legal representation changed without any consultation with family or close friends?

-- A sudden shift towards dependence on one person.
+- That there is a sudden shift towards dependence on one person.

-- Has the influencer isolated your loved one isolated from the rest of the family or friends?
+- The loved one is isolated from the rest of the family or friends.

-- Changes to authority on bank accounts, Power of Attorney or legal representation.
+- Changes to authority occur on bank accounts, Power of Attorney or legal representation.

-- Meeting with financial planners or legal professionals without including other members of the family or friends.
-They may or may not have been previously notified and involved in these meetings.
+- Meeting with financial planners or legal professionals happen without the inclusion of other members of the family or friends.

-This is because if coercion is established in a court of law, the court can set aside the will and deem it invalid.
-What happens here is the decision that the will is no longer made of a person’s own free will.
+Coercion can happen in many different scenarios and can look slightly different depending on the individual circumstances.
+If coercion is established in a Court of Law, the Court can set aside the will and deem it invalid.
 Therefore, the rights of your loved one have the ability to be restored.
-This is via the process of contesting a will.

-That’s why it’s critical to notify a solicitor as soon as possible if you feel like Undue Influence is or has occurred.
-Our team can make prompt investigations and try and rectify the elderly person’s original intentions.
+That’s why you should notify a solicitor as soon as possible if you suspect foul play concerning Power of Attorney rights and responsibilities and conduct toward the will-maker.
+Our team can make prompt investigations and try and rectify the elderly or otherwise vulnerable person’s original intentions.

 If you would like to talk through your concerns, our lawyers are available for a free 20 minute phone call.